anayan321/amrita/README.md

 ### How to contribute ###
 - Fill out our [survey](https://docs.google.com/forms/d/1aXgCL-H8qXAoYt13izfEZf6qNarOszWJaEehaU8Q6i0/viewform?ts=5e4c7b15&edit_requested=true) and let us know what you're working on and how we can help you.
-- Suggest the names of the medicinal herbs that you would like to be included in the database here >>like to the issue<<
+- Suggest the names of the medicinal herbs that you would like to be included in the database [here](https://forms.gle/icu54bi5iC4t5ixz7)
-- If you're a software programmer who wish to help us tackle technical challenges in constructing the database, please feel free to contact us [here](https://forms.gle/icu54bi5iC4t5ixz7).
+- If you're a software programmer who wish to help us tackle technical challenges in constructing the database (those who have experiences in Naatural Language Processiong are very welcome!), please feel free to contact us [here](https://forms.gle/icu54bi5iC4t5ixz7).
 - Help us spread the words about our project!

 ### Code of conduct ###